-In December 2020 our volunteers helped to restore the Grade 1 historic landscape created by Humphry Repton.
-Historic England asked us to create a number of ‘windows’ in the tree belt, to open vistas from the Mansion to the grassland beyond.
-On 9 December we made the first window.
-Thanks to Deb Erskine for coordinating this.
+Greenways volunteers have helped to restore the Grade 1 historic landscape created by Humphry Repton.
+Historic England asked us to create a number of ‘windows’ in the tree belt, to open vistas from the Mansion to the grassland beyond, and these are now in place.
+Thanks to Deb Erskine for coordinating this, and to volunteers for maintaing verges and hedges.

 This short level route connects the Long Ashton Gate with the UWE site in Kennel Lodge Road, avoiding the awkward and busy estate roads up to the house and back again.
 The path was opened on 10 April 2020, when, with no ceremony, but much joy, we took down the last barriers.